Strilanc/Strilanc.github.io/_posts/2017-08-28-shor-algorithm.md

 (A good predictor for whether you even slightly understood that last sentence is whether or not your mind just got blown *hard*.)
 The point is: after applying the QFT, sampling the quantum computer's state can tell us what the dominant frequencies of the input state were (if any).

-The frequency spectrum of a single state is just a [sine wave](https://en.wikipedia.org/wiki/Sine_wave), smoothly oscillating up and down.
+If you start with a classical state and apply the QFT operation, the resulting frequency spectrum looks completely flat (all the action is in the phases, not the magnitudes).
-By contrast, the frequency spectrum of a periodic signal is not smooth.
+By contrast, the frequency spectrum of a periodic signal is definitely not flat.
 Like the spectrograms from earlier, the frequency spectrums of periodic signals have sharp peaks.
 Furthermore, the number of frequency peaks isn't a property of some individual state.
 The number of peaks is equal to the spacing between states.